dgroup/docker-unittests/readme.md

 @todo #/DEV add https://codebeat.co badge as project moved to public state

+@todo #11 Implement qulice fixes for all *.java files

 ### Contributing F.A.Q.
 1. Use `@todo #/DEV` labels for all todo tasks.
    Its allows 0pdd to create the issues.